 HOW WILL THE UIC eliminate the culture of corruption, poverty and crime in Jamaica?

-1. Jamaica is corrupt by its very design and as such requires the new constitution that we will provide us the effective checks and balances necessary to eliminate the structures that make it easy for politicians to defraud and mislead the public.
+1. Jamaica is corrupt by its very design and as such requires the new constitution that we will provide us with the effective checks and balances necessary to eliminate the structures that make it easy for politicians to defraud and mislead the public.

 2. We will make Jamaica a non-partisan constitutional republic by way of a referendum.
-Our new constitution will ensure effective separation of powers, lower the cost of government to taxpayers, and eliminate the red tapes that incentivizes corruption and gets in the way of our productivity and prosperity.
+Our new constitution will ensure effective separation of powers, lower the cost of government to taxpayers, and eliminate the red tapes that incentivize corruption and gets in the way of our productivity and prosperity.

 3. We know that political corruption is the leading cause of poverty and crime in Jamaica.
 It undermines the economy and reduces the effectiveness of our police and justice system while diverting tax dollars away from where they are most needed.
 We will eliminate this culture of corruption at its source.

-4. We will replace the Governor General and Prime Minister with an elected President; elect 3 County Vice Presidents; elect 14 Independent Senators (1 per parish) instead of 21 partisan appointees; and elect 33 Independent Representatives (who must live in their constituency) instead of 63 partisan Members of Parliament.
+4. We will replace the Governor-General and Prime Minister with an elected President; elect 3 County Vice Presidents; elect 14 Independent Senators (1 per parish) instead of 21 partisan appointees; and elect 33 Independent Representatives (who must live in their constituency) instead of 63 partisan Members of Parliament.
 The Executive branch will nominate Ministers (Heads of Departments or Secretaries) who will be publicly vetted by the Senate and voted in or out by the Representatives.
 Together, the Executive, Senate and Representative will form a United Independents’ Congress instead of a divided House of Parliament.

 WHAT GUIDES THE UIC’s FOREIGN POLICY?

 The UIC will rescind and block all U.N. agendas foisted upon us, including POCA, NIDS, CLIMATE CHANGE and the DEPOPULATION AGENDAS, including mandatory vaccination.
-This will include the dismantling of the Ministry of Climate Change and reforming Ministry of Health and Wellness to focus on preventive medicine and natural remedies.
+This will include the dismantling of the Ministry of Climate Change and reforming the Ministry of Health and Wellness to focus on preventive medicine and natural remedies.
 The term "climate change" will be replaced by “healthful living” as we move to protect the ecosystem of life.
 Further, the expansion of G5 into Jamaica will be prohibited until it is proven safe.
 G5 cell towers and satellites could be the kill switch for humanity and would bring a cancer epidemic upon Jamaica like never before.

 WHAT IS THE UIC POLITICAL PHILOSOPHY

 We affirm your natural right to be free – to determine what is best for yourself while respecting the equal rights of others.
-Therefore, the only moral justification and rightful purpose of government is to protect your life, your liberty and your property from any person, group or authority that might wish to use unprovoked force or fraud to take them from you.
-To this end, we will establish a system of good governance to protect your individual liberty, promote personal responsibility and provide a safe, clean and orderly society for you to achieve your full capacity.
+Therefore, the only moral justification and rightful purpose of government are to protect your life, your liberty and your property from any person, group or authority that might wish to use unprovoked force or fraud to take them from you.
+To this end, we will establish a system of good governance to protect the individual's liberty, promote personal responsibility and provide a safe, clean and orderly society for you to achieve your full capacity.
 This is the only sure foundation on which to build a truly free, great and prosperous nation.